-On March 8, 2007, the Company entered into a \$200 million facility replacing its \$100 million credit facility.
+On March 8, 2007, the Company entered into a \$200 million facility.
 The \$200 million facility matures in March 2012 and includes an option to extend the term for an additional year at the discretion of the participating banks.
 The \$200 million facility bears interest at a floating base rate or a floating rate of LIBOR plus an interest rate spread of .35%, dependent on the length of the term of the interest period.
 In addition, the Company must pay an annual facility fee of .10% of the lenders' aggregate commitments under the facility.
 Both the interest rate spread and the facility fee are determined from a commonly-used pricing grid based on the Company's long-term senior unsecured debt rating.
 The \$200 million facility contains two financial covenants: a fixed charges coverage ratio and a debt to operating cash flow ratio, each as defined in the credit agreement.
 The fixed charges coverage ratio requires the Company to maintain a consolidated cash flow to fixed charges ratio of 1.5 to 1 or higher.
 The operating cash flow ratio requires the Company to maintain a debt to operating cash flow ratio of 6.0 to 1 or lower.
 On August 25, 2008, the Company entered into an amendment to the \$200 million facility.
 The amendment clarified that charges incurred by the Company resulting from the Company's withdrawal from Central States would be excluded from the calculations of the financial covenants to the extent they were incurred on or before March 31, 2009 and did not exceed \$15 million.
 See Note 17 of the consolidated financial statements for additional details on the withdrawal from Central States.
 The Company is currently in compliance with these covenants as amended by the amendment to the \$200 million facility.
 These covenants do not currently, and the Company does not anticipate they will restrict its liquidity or capital resources.
 On July 1, 2009 the Company borrowed \$55 million under the \$200 million facility and used the proceeds, along with \$2.4 million of cash on hand, to repay at maturity the Company's \$57.4 million outstanding 7.2% Debentures due 2009.
+On January 2, 2011, the Company had no outstanding borrowings on the \$200 million facility.
 On January 3, 2010, the Company had \$15.0 million outstanding under the \$200 million facility.
-There were no amounts outstanding under the \$200 million facility at December 28, 2008.
+The Company's \$200 million facility matures in March 2012.
+The Company intends to negotiate a new revolving credit facility during 2011 to provide ongoing liquidity to the Company.